Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

-Note: This is a copy of the latest *releases* ReadMe, to view the latest Readme see "Latest ReadMe.MD".
+Note: This is a copy of the latest *release's* ReadMe, to view the latest Readme see "Latest ReadMe.MD".
 (Current release: 2019-5-14-342)
 -----
 # Deus-Ex-1-Community-Update-